richq/folders2flickr/README.md

 If you add the file `.f2fignore` to a directory then it can be used to ignore files and subdirectories.
 Ignored files will not be uploaded, and the script will not descend into ignored subdirectories.
+The ignore pattern is cumulative over the directory tree, so you can specify a general pattern at a top level directory and it will apply to sub-directories too.

 The contents of the `.f2fignore` file is a series of glob patterns, one pattern or filename per line.
 Subdirectories are also ignored if they